Skip to main content

 Join Search and Rescue

-If you wish to join SARC, apply online on the Join a Team page on the Mesa County Search and Rescue website.
+If you wish to join Mesa County Search and Rescue, apply online now.

-Before members are accepted, many of these teams require members to have:
+Before members are accepted, new members are required to have:

 A team leader will respond to your application.